Skip to main content

 The attributes for <footnotes> are:

-• @select – to disable generation of footnote content, select must be set to false and footnotes content is ignored (default true).
+• @select – to disable generation of footnote content, set select to "false" (default true).

-• @output – if generate-files is selected, each footnote reference is placed in a separate file under footnotes folder.
-If generate-fragments is selected, then each footnote is placed in a fragment inside the footnotes/footnotes.psml file (default generate-fragments).
+• @output – set value to "generate-files" to place each reference in a separate file under a /footnotes folder.
+Selecting "generate-fragments" places each footnote in its own fragment, in a footnotes/footnotes.psml document (default generate-fragments).

 <endnotes>